Tory Woodbury: Coaching career

 On July 22, 2015, Woodbury was named the offensive coordinator for the Johnson C. Smith Golden Bulls.

 Woodbury became an assistant coach with the Los Angeles Rams in 2020, after three years of being a scout within the organization.

 Woodbury was hired by the Roughnecks on July 24, 2023.

 On March 12, 2024, Woodbury was hired as the special teams coordinator for the Howard Bison.

 On January 31, 2025, Woodbury joined Michael Vick and his staff at Norfolk State as special teams coordinator.

+Woodbury was hired as the head coach at his alma mater, Winston-Salem State, on December 5, 2025.